 BEST TRAVEL INSURANCE: Traveling without insurance is a mistake that you don’t want to make - trust me I’ve tried.
 I’d suggest SafetyWing as they offer great and flexible policies - especially if you are traveling for a long time or a digital nomad.
 World Nomads is another great insurance with extensive coverage.

 NEED HELP WITH YOUR VISA?
-Figuring out how and when you need a visa can be a bit of a jungle. iVisa is a very handy and userfriendly service.
+Figuring out how and when you need a visa can be a bit of a jungle. iVisa is a very handy and user-friendly service.

-HAD YOUR EU FLIGHT DISRUPTED?
+HAS YOUR EU FLIGHT BEEN DISRUPTED?
 Use AirHelp as a service to get flight compensation on your European flights in case your flight was delayed, canceled, or disrupted in other ways.
 More often than not you are actually entitled to compensation.